 You wouldn’t want a mansion in a trailer park or a tiny home in the Hollywood Hills because these builds are much less likely to appeal to the typical buyers in those areas.
 Even if your custom house will end up being the most expensive one in a neighborhood, try to keep it in the same ballpark.
 A pricey home surrounded by average ones will take much longer to sell, and it will sell for less than you want when it finally does.

 In choosing a location, you should also be mindful of vacant lots nearby or any building restrictions that govern neighboring homes.
-If you’re going to spend a pretty penny on sweeping mountain views, you’ll want to make sure those views won’t ever be replaced with the side of an apartment complex or a new neighbor’s roof.
+If you’re going to spend a pretty penny on sweeping mountain views, ensure they won’t be blocked by an apartment complex or new addition to your neighbor’s home.

 2. Allocate your budget evenly